Chaneque

-Chanekeh, Chaneque or Ohuican Chaneque, as they were called by the Aztecs, are legendary creatures in Mexican folklore.
-In Náhuatl, chaneque means "those who inhabit dangerous places" or the "owners of the house".
-They are conceived of as small, sprite-like beings, elemental forces and guardians of nature.
-Similar mythical beings are common in Mesoamerican and other Latin American folkloric traditions, generally referred to in Spanish as duende.
-In the folkloric tradition of the Yucatán Peninsula, these elementals are known by their Yucatec Mayan name aluxob.
+Chaneque, Chanekeh, or Ohuican Chaneque, as they were called by the Aztecs, are legendary creatures in Mexican folklore, meaning "those who inhabit dangerous places" or "owners of the house" in Náhuatl.
+These small, sprite-like beings hold a connection to elemental forces and are regarded as guardians of nature.
+Comparable mythical beings are found across Mesoamerican and Latin American folklore, often referred to as "duende" in Spanish.
+Within Yucatec Mayan folklore, the Yucatán Peninsula's tradition identifies similar elemental entities as "aluxob".